Unemployment Insurance Services for Employers

 Workforce Center Facilities

-Many Arkansas Workforce Centers have meeting rooms, computer labs, and training areas that are available for businesses to reserve and use at no cost.
-These facilities are often used for interviewing candidates, training workers, conducting employee orientations, and holding general meetings or conferences.
+Many Arkansas Workforce Centers have meeting rooms, computer labs, and training areas for businesses to reserve and use at no cost.
+These facilities are often used to interview candidates, train workers, conduct employee orientations, and hold general meetings or conferences.
+Contact your local Workforce Center or your local Business Services Coordinator.

 Labor Market Information

 Learn about labor market trends and access resources for planning business expansion, relocation, future hiring, and training needs.
-Visit www.Discover.Arkansas.gov to explore Arkansas Labor Market Information for yourself, or contact one of our offices for additional assistance.
+Visit www.Discover.Arkansas.gov to explore Arkansas Labor Market Information, or contact one of our offices for additional assistance.

 Veterans Representatives